roadrunner-server/roadrunner-docs/docs/en/intro/config.md

   # Default: ""
   user: ""

   # Group name (not GID) for the worker processes.
-An empty value means to use the RR process user.
+An empty value means to use the RR process group.
   #
   # Default: ""
   group: ""